 The issue never came up again.

-That is not to say that since that meeting we have not been aware of and paid attention to the fact that there are other children in his class; but it has never been an underlying consideration when it came to his IEP.
+That is not to say that since that meeting we have not been aware of and paid attention to the fact that there are other children in his class; but it has never been an prominent consideration when it came to his IEP or his education.

 Overall, the video offers totally great ideas – check them out and let me know what you think of them.